robillardstudio/robillardstudio.github.io/ccm.md

 **news**

-Critical Climate Machine won a nomination for the [S+T+Arts prize 2023](https://starts-prize.aec.at/en/critical-climate-machine/).
+Critical Climate Machine has been nominated for the [S+T+Arts prize 2023](https://starts-prize.aec.at/en/critical-climate-machine/).

 ----------